mreichhoff/HanziGraph/README.md

 * Run in-browser **text-to-speech** to demonstrate pronunciation
 * Be **installed** as a standalone [PWA](https://web.dev/progressive-web-apps/)
 * Use **light** or **dark** themes, based on OS preferences
+* Interested in trying out an Android app (well, the PWA wrapped as a TWA)?
+Join [here](https://groups.google.com/g/hanzigraph) and check it out on [the Play Store](https://play.google.com/apps/testing/com.hanzigraph.twa).
 * **And more!**

 #### Interactive Graph